Fix: PC Restarts When Playing Games (Not Overheating)

 - Choose optimal system settings: If the PC is overheating due to poor performance, configure the settings such that your PC becomes faster and more responsive.

-- Clear storage space: If your computer is running low on storage, uninstall unnecessary apps and additional files.
-In case you don’t want to delete them, upload the files to a cloud storage.
+- Clear storage space: If your computer runs low on storage, uninstall unnecessary apps and additional files.
+In case you don’t want to delete them, upload the files to cloud storage.

 - Control the CPU fan: If you notice the fan speed to be persistently low, manually control the CPU fan and set it to run at the optimal speed.

-- Use a dedicated software too: You can also use a dedicated third-party tool to reduce overheating.
-These identify what’s causing the problem, and automatically take the necessary corrective measures.
+- Use dedicated software, too: You can also use a dedicated third-party tool to reduce overheating.
+These identify what’s causing the problem and automatically take corrective measures.

 That’s it!
 These were all the ways you can fix things if the PC restarts when playing games and stop it from overheating.
-The methods here would also work if the PC restarts with a black screen while gaming.
+The methods will also work if the PC restarts with a black screen while gaming.

-Also, find out what to do if your Windows 11 PC restarts randomly, even when not playing games.
+Also, determine what to do if your Windows 11 PC restarts randomly, even when not playing games.

 If you have any other queries or know of a method not listed here, drop a comment below.